- June 13, 2026

 - Morels (Morchella spp.)

-- Black trumpet (Craterellus fallax)
+- Black Trumpet (Craterellus fallax)

-- Lobster (Hypomyces lactifluorum)
+- Lobster Mushroom (Hypomyces lactifluorum)

-- Wood ears (Auricularia spp.)
+- Wood Ears (Auricularia spp.)

 - Beefsteak (Fistulina hepatica)